Sign in Sign up free

 Anthropic's three-bot framework (February 2026)

 Anthropic updated its crawler documentation in February 2026 to formally describe three distinct bots.
-The split was first spotted on February 20 and the rationale is the standard one: separate training from search from user-triggered fetches so site owners can make granular decisions.
+The rationale is the standard one: separate training from search from user-triggered fetches so site owners can make granular decisions.

 A site that had User-agent: ClaudeBot / Disallow: / in their robots.txt is unaffected by the rename.
 A site that had User-agent: * / Disallow: / and assumed they were only blocking training is now also blocking search and user fetches that they probably did not intend to.